PranjalAgni/photo-indexer/README.md

 - Detect faces in each photo
 - Generate facial embeddings
 - Save the index to `indexed_data.json`
+- Create a backup of the previous index

-### 2. Search for Similar Faces
+#### 2. Search for Similar Faces

-Use the search script with a reference image:
+Use the command-line search tool with a reference image:

 ```bash
 python search.py path/to/your/selfie.jpg